"From the One Light, the entire universe welled up. So who is good, and who is bad?"

 According to a reference in S.L.
 Sondhi's book, Sant Kabir, Kabir relates an anecdote to make us aware of the purity of the water of the Ganges.
 Considering the Brahmin's claim that the water of the Ganga washes off all sins, Kabir hands over a bowl of such water to the Brahmins, but they refuse on the excuse that the bowl had become impure through the touch of a low caste man like Kabir.
 On this, Kabir satirises the Brahmins and says that if the water of the Ganga fails to keep the bowl pure, how can it purify our souls from all evils?
 The Brahmins have no answer to it.

 Kabir ji was a dauntless mouthpiece of truth.
 His straight forwardness and truthful frankness resulted in both the Hindu Pandits and Muslim Quazis (priests of both religions) holding grudges against him.
 Consequently at the time when Sikander Lodhi arrived in his town, Kabir had to suffer many a humliation at his hands because of the instigations given to him against Kabir, by the heads of both sects.
-But Kabir did not waiver, and bore all tortures and humiliations with calmness, accepting all these as His will.
+But Kabir did not waiver, and bore all tortures and humiliations with calmness, accepting all these as God's will.
 However, Kabir remained firm in his views.
-He has referred to this incident in his hymn included in the Scripture under Gaund measure.
+He has referred to this incident in his hymn included in the Guru Granth Sahib Ji under Raag Gond.

 The followers of Kabir have come to be known as Kabir panthis.
 They have their principle centre at Kashi.
 Two of his disciples, Dharam Das and Surat Gopal have completed his compositions under the title 'Kabir Bijak'.
 However, 541 slokas of Kabir that find a place in SGGS ji are considered important because of their genuineness.
 Since the entire text of the Scripture has ever been inviolable, the text of Kabir's hymns therein has also remained intact and unaltered.